 native-run, which is used to run native binaries on devices and simulators/emulators, and

-cordova-res, used to generate native app icons and splash screens:
+@capacitor/assets, used to generate native app icons and splash screens:

 The -g option means install globally.
 When packages are installed globally, EACCES permission errors can occur.
 Consider setting up npm to operate globally without elevated permissions.
 See Resolving Permission Errors for more information.